jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 >
 ```

-Once OAuth2 authorization has been accomplished, connection will automatically refreshed even if the session has been expired.
-You can use `.connect` command with authorized Salesforce username.
-It will connect automatically without password prompt.
+Once OAuth2 authorization has been accomplished, the connection will automatically be refreshed even after session expiry.
+You can use `.connect` command with authorized Salesforce username, then connect automatically without password prompt.

 ```
 > .connect username@example.org